UoB-COMSM0166/2025-group-4/README.md

 In this project, the map generation logic is based on the structure of the character grid and the entire level is generated by the dynamic combination of preset building blocks (e.g. terrain modules, obstacle combinations, enemy generation rules, etc.) We achieve dynamic map generation and structural manageability through the following key strategies:

-- Modular level splicing: the map consists of several small ‘template segments’, each containing a meaningful terrain structure, jump points, gold distribution, trap design, etc., forming a functional microstructural unit.
+- Modular level splicing: the map consists of several small 'template segments', each containing a meaningful terrain structure, jump points, gold distribution, trap design, etc., forming a functional microstructural unit.
 The overall coherence of the templates is ensured by the constraints of the rules (e.g. landing height of platforms, difficulty rhythm, etc.).

 - Variation and unpredictability: introduce randomness in the template selection process while ensuring that templates in the same level are repeated or staggered as little as possible.
 The number and type of enemies and floating platforms are also randomly generated based on a certain weighting to ensure that each game has a sense of freshness.

 - Difficulty control: The game supports different difficulty levels and in the map generation phase, the complexity of the map is controlled by adjusting the template pool filter rules and generator density.
-In ‘Easy’ mode, for example, the terrain is smoother, there are many gold coins and little choice of enemy actions, while in ‘Difficult’ mode there are steeper slopes, denser traps and more intelligent enemy combinations.
+In 'Easy' mode, for example, the terrain is smoother, there are many gold coins and little choice of enemy actions, while in 'Difficult' mode there are steeper slopes, denser traps and more intelligent enemy combinations.

 - Ensure walkability and structural integrity: Upon completion of each generated map, the system automatically checks the structure of the map to verify that the player's start and end points have been established and that paths are logically connected.
 In case of an invalid structure or generation error, the system will automatically go back and re-generate to ensure that the player can always enter the playable level.